What is GMP in IPO?

 • If no shares are allotted, the transaction is completed without settlement, but the seller obtains the premium.

-How to Calculate IPO GMP?
+Formula to Calculate IPO GMP

-Once you understand 'what is IPO GMP?', you may use the notion to decide whether to invest in an IPO.
-The Grey Market Premium of an IPO is an important indication for determining the demand and price of an IPO (Initial Public Offering) before it is officially listed on the stock market.
+Once you understand what IPO GMP is, you may use the concept to decide whether to invest in an IPO by learning how GMP is calculated using a formula.
+The Grey Market Premium of an IPO is an important indication for determining the demand and price of an IPO before it is officially listed on the stock market.
 To calculate the GMP, compare the IPO update price in the main market to its trading price in the grey market.
+You may use the following formula to calculate the IPO GMP.

-Here is a Step-by-Step Guide on How to Calculate GMP of IPO
+Step-by-Step Guide on How to Calculate GMP of IPO

 • Determine the GMP: To calculate GMP in an IPO, subtract the issue price from the IPO grey market price.
 For instance, if the issue price is ₹100 per share and the IPO grey market price is ₹102 per share, the GMP IPO will cost ₹2 per share.